Douglas Kenney: Death

 I attended a memorial wake for Doug on the rooftop of the Magic Castle in Hollywood.
 There was an all-you-can-eat buffet provided by a Japanese restaurant.
 [A friend] and I considered starting a food fight, inspired by that scene in Animal House in honor of Doug — 'He would have wanted it that way' — but we decided it would be in terrible taste, and out of respect for all the other mourners, we resisted the temptation."
 (Note: The 2018 film A Futile and Stupid Gesture, about Kenney and the rise and fall of the National Lampoon, features a food fight at Kenney's wake, though it is started by Henry Beard, not Krassner.)

 Legacy

 Kenney received a nomination from The Writers Guild of America for his National Lampoon's Animal House screenplay (along with Harold Ramis and Chris Miller).

 The June 1985 issue of National Lampoon, titled "The Doug Kenney Collection", was dedicated entirely to Kenney and contained a compilation of all of his contributions.

 Chris Miller paid homage by naming the main character in his 1996 film Multiplicity "Doug Kinney".

 Twenty-six years after Kenney's death, the book A Futile and Stupid Gesture: How Doug Kenney and National Lampoon Changed Comedy Forever was published.
 Written by Josh Karp, it is a biography of Kenney.
-The book was adapted into the 2018 Netflix feature film A Futile and Stupid Gesture, which stars comedian Will Forte as Kenney and is narrated by the actor Martin Mull, who plays a fictional 70-year-old version of Kenney who had survived into old age.
+The book was adapted into the 2018 Netflix feature film A Futile and Stupid Gesture, which stars Will Forte as Kenney and is narrated by Martin Mull, who plays a fictional 70-year-old version of Kenney who had survived into old age.